-A restatement of the theorem in purely algebraic terms is possible.
-The condition of $\aleph_0$-categoricity in this setting is equivalent to there being a specific fixed polynomial $p(x,y)$ over $K$ such that if $a_1, \ldots , a_n$ are solutions of $X$ which are algebraically dependent over $K$, then for some pair of solutions $a_i, a_j$, we have $p(a_i,a_j)=0$.
-The equivalence relation for solutions of $X$ which are zeros of $p$ is then a $K$-definable equivalence relation, and so by elimination of imaginaries, there is a $K$-differential rational map $g:X \rightarrow Y$ for some order one differential equation $Y$ such that two elements of $X$ are algebraically dependent if and only if they have the same image in $Y$.
-The equation $Y$ has the property that if $b_1, \ldots , b_n$ are solutions of $Y$ over $K$ which are not algebraic over $K$, then $b_1, \ldots , b_n$ are algebraically independent over $K$.
+A restatement of the theorem in purely algebraic terms is as follows: The condition of $\aleph_0$-categoricity in this setting is equivalent to there being a specific fixed (algebraic) polynomial $p(x,y)$ over $k$ such that if $a_1, \ldots , a_n$ are solutions of $X$ which are algebraically dependent over $k$, then for some pair of solutions $a_i, a_j$, we have $p(a_i,a_j)=0$.
+The equivalence relation for solutions of $X$ which are zeros of $p$ is then a $k$-definable equivalence relation, and so by elimination of imaginaries, there is a surjective differential rational map $g:X \rightarrow Y$ over $k$ for some order one differential equation $Y$ such that two elements of $X$ are algebraically dependent if and only if they have the same image in $Y$.
+The equation $Y$ has the property that if $b_1, \ldots , b_n$ are distinct solutions of $Y$ which are not algebraic over $k$, then $b_1, \ldots , b_n$ are algebraically independent over $k$.

+We can now state and prove the version of Conjecture~\ref{ordoneconj} that we suggested in the introduction as the \emph{existential version} of the main result of \cite{freitag2022any}.

+\begin{cor} Let $k^{\diff}$ be the differential closure of $k$.
+If there exists four algebraically independent solutions of $X$ in $k^{\diff}$, then there exists infinitely many algebraically independent solutions in $k^{\diff}$.
+When $k=\mc C_k$, four can be replaced by two. \end{cor} \begin{proof} Suppose there are more than four independent solutions in $k^{\diff}$.
+Then, Theorem~\ref{proofconj} implies that $X$ is of general type.
+Theorem~\ref{catone} then implies that $X$ is $\aleph_0$-categorical, and by the comments above we can find $Y$ defined by an order one differential equation such that if $b_1, \ldots, b_n$ are distinct solutions of $Y$ which are not algebraic over $k$, then $b_1, \ldots , b_n$ are algebraically independent over $k$.
+Since $k^{\diff}$ is differentially closed but not equal to $k$, we can find arbitrarily many distinct solution in $Y(k^{\diff})$ that are not in $k=k^{alg}$. \end{proof}

 None of the results used in the model-theoretic proof of Conjecture \ref{ordoneconj} or the extension of the above paragraphs depend closely on working in the setting of ordinary differential equations.
 Each of the results remains true in the case of partial differential equations with commuting derivations in which the constant field $\mc C$ is taken to be the intersection of the field of constants of each of the commuting derivations.
 Here the relevant model theory is that of the theory DCF$_{0,m}$ \cite{McGrail}.